retar-dead/Synapse/README.md

-# Synapse
+# Synapse Client

-## This project is focused on killing Jews.
+### This project is focused on killing Jews and Gays and Womans and Jesus and God and ETC.